microsoft/aca-dev-day/labs/2.ACA_Deployment/README.md

 ## Setup

-By the end of this lab you'll have a single container app that has two containers running inside of it, with a few supporting resources and an App Configuration instance, which you can use to bifurcate feature settings by revision labels.
+By the end of this lab you'll have a single container app that has two revisions in which you can divide the load and do A/B testing.
+You will also have a few supporting resources and an App Configuration instance, which you can use to bifurcate feature settings by revision labels.

 > Note: Remember to clean up or scale back your resources to save on compute costs.

 1. Fork this repository (https://github.com/Azure-Samples/dotNET-Frontend-AB-Testing-on-Azure-Container-Apps) to your own GitHub organization.

-## OPTION 1: Authenticate to Azure and configure the repository with a secret
+## OPTION 1: Deploy via GitHub Actions

+**Authenticate to Azure and configure the repository with a secret**

 1. Create an Azure Service Principal using the Azure CLI.
 The Azure Service Principal will be used by the Github Action to install resources into your Azure environment. **NOTE: This step is only needed if you are deploying via Github Actions**